 Licensing and Training

 Massachusetts requires new solar photovoltaic systems in the Commonwealth to be installed by a licensed electrician and new solar water heaters to be installed by a construction supervisor.
-Further check a company's website for private accreditations from the North American Board of Certified Energy Practitioners (NABCEP), among the solar industry's most reputed trade groups.
-Its program includes certifications for both solar photovoltaic and water heating installers.
+You should also visit a company's website to learn about its private certifications.
+Two of the most respected are the PV Installation Professional and Solar Heating Installer certificates, awarded by the North American Board of Certified Energy Practitioners (NABCEP).
+Some companies don't publish this information online, so you should also ask your estimator about them.

 Ready to Get a Quote on Your Solar Project?